BIO

 While frequently entertaining friends, colleagues, and complete strangers with tales of her life, Angel penned her first book, In Search of George Stephanopoulos – a True Story of Life, Love, and the Pursuit of a Short Greek Guy.

-In an effort to gain fans for her book, she started the blog In Search of…, the popularity of which led to her becoming a contributing writer for HuffPost and then Medium and Thrive Global.
+In an effort to gain fans for her book, she started the blog In Search of…, the popularity of which led to her becoming a contributing writer for HuffPost and Thrive Global.

-Eventually, Angel returned to New York, where she finished her second book, How to Calm the Hell Down and Be Happy, and she began recording the album, In Color – a wholly positive and inspiring collection of original songs, with Tanya Leah at the helm as producer.
+Eventually, Angel returned to New York to care for her aging father, where she finished her second book, How to Calm the Hell Down and Be Happy, and she began recording the album, In Color – a wholly positive and inspiring collection of original songs, with Tanya Leah at the helm as producer.

 Together, Angel and Leah, enlisted the talents of a dizzying array of Grammy-winning musicians, including the iconic Kenny Loggins, who joined Angel for the duet “Friends Like Me & You.”

-In addition to her solo work, Ilene is one-third of the band, The Inspire Project, along with Tanya Leah and Lorraine Ferro.
+In addition to her solo work, Ilene became one-third of the band, The Inspire Project, along with Tanya Leah and Lorraine Ferro.

-Together, the trio of longtime friends and hit songwriters bring not only their talents to audiences, but also, the possibility of dreams realized, both for themselves and for their listeners as well.
+Together, the trio of longtime friends and hit songwriters brought not only their talents to audiences, but also, the possibility of dreams realized, both for themselves and for their listeners as well.

-As the pandemic put the world on pause, Angel kept creating – online courses and books, a new musical she is currently working on, and monthly virtual concerts on StageIt.com to keep the inspiration coming.
+As the pandemic put the world on pause, Angel kept creating – books, online courses, a new musical she is currently working on, and monthly virtual concerts that continue to this day

-“If this time has taught me anything,” Angel said, “it’s to love fiercely and do the most good I can with the time I have.”
+“If this time has taught me anything,” Angel said, “it is to love fiercely and do the most good I can with the time I have.”